Hacktoberfest/hacktoberfest-2022/README.md

 The production website is deployed whenever a new commit is pushed to the `production` branch, which maintainers can do locally using `make deploy-production`.
-The staging website is deployed from the `staging` branch, which maintainers can use `make deploy-staging` for.
+The staging website is deployed from the `staging` branch, for which maintainers can use `make deploy-staging`.

 ## License